-Something of this irreducibility is in fact legible in the central tension between Earth and world found in Heidegger’s “Origin of the Work of Art” yet, as we will see, there remains an important divergence between Heidegger and Hölderin’s understanding of the relation between Earth and world.
-If, for Heidegger, the work of art is the “setting up of a world” (WA ,170), this setting up occurs only against the backdrop of an Earth “sheltered” from this formation.
-Since neither animal nor plant “have” a world, and are therefore deprived of a relation to beings as such, Heidegger is compelled to describe the specific “worldlessness” of stone, for example, in manifestly different terms, casting the Earth in the role of “that which comes forth and shelters”: “That into which the work sets itself back and which it causes to come forth in this setting back of itself we call the earth.
-Earth is that which comes forth and shelters… Upon the Earth and in it, historical man grounds his dwelling in the world” (WA,171-172).
+Something of this irreducibility is in fact legible in the central tension between Earth and world found in Heidegger’s “Origin of the Work of Art,” yet, as we will see, there remains an important divergence between Heidegger and Hölderin’s understanding of the relation between Earth and world.
+If, for Heidegger, the work of art is the “setting up of a world” (WA 170), this setting up occurs only against the backdrop of an Earth “sheltered” from this formation.
+Since neither animal nor plant “have” a world and are therefore deprived of a relation to beings as such, Heidegger is compelled to describe the specific “worldlessness” of stone, for example, in manifestly different terms, casting the Earth in the role of “that which comes forth and shelters”: “That into which the work sets itself back and which it causes to come forth in this setting back of itself we call the earth.
+Earth is that which comes forth and shelters . . .
+Upon the Earth and in it, historical man grounds his dwelling in the world” (WA 171–72).
 Heidegger here makes the Earth that which withdraws itself from the world.
 If animals are “poor in world,” the stone by contrast remains connected to a world only by its refusal of and by it.
 The stone’s “worldlessness” therefore pertains to its status as the “unconcealed,” as that which cannot be rendered by any form of measurement or calculation: “If we try to lay hold of the stone’s heaviness in another way, by placing the stone on a balance, we merely bring the heaviness into the form of a calculated weight.
-This perhaps very precise determination of the stone remains a number, but the weight’s burden has escaped us” (WA,172).
+This perhaps very precise determination of the stone remains a number, but the weight’s burden has escaped us” (WA 172).
 The Earth, therefore, “shows itself only when it remains undisclosed and unexplained.
-Earth thus shatters every attempt to penetrate it” (WA,172).
-The setting-forth of the Earth by the world is thus figured in Heidegger as a “strife” rather than an outright opposition; a strife that, moreover, functions as a metaphor for the movement of truth itself, the disclosure of the undisclosable in the movement of aletheia, the simultaneous revealing and concealing that characterizes the “world” itself.
+Earth thus shatters every attempt to penetrate it” (WA 172).
+The setting forth of the Earth by the world is thus figured in Heidegger as a “strife” rather than an outright opposition; a strife that, moreover, functions as a metaphor for the movement of truth itself, the disclosure of the undisclosable in the movement of aletheia, the simultaneous revealing and concealing that characterizes the “world” itself.